Recro/medulla-doc/concepts/what-is-low-code.md

 ---
-sort: 1
+sort: 2
 ---

-# What is Medulla?
+# What is Low-Code?
 **Stub Page, Contributors Needed**